310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_1.md

 I’m sorry, I was in your way by standing at the door, wasn’t I…

-I’ll move right away… Huff—Ahh, so heavy!
+I’ll move right away… Huff— Ahh, so heavy!

 I haven’t bothered with my body beyond whatever nature gave me, but maybe I should start working out along with Tetora-kun and the others…